-Can Corporate Treasurers Afford to Ignore Palantir’s Gambit on Gold?
+Can Treasurers Afford to Ignore Palantir’s Gold Gambit?

 Recently, Palantir Technologies, the secretive software company that collects and analyses huge amounts of data on behalf of clients which include a broad array of US intelligence and spy agencies, announced in a quarterly filing with the US SEC that it had purchased $50 million in gold bars as part of an investment strategy to hedge against ‘black swan events’.